koenraadvanmeerbeek/sGlobe-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
   [[item]]
-  title = "Protecting biodiversity in a changing world" content = "We are looking for a postdoc to apply for a Marie-Curie fellowship about drone-ecology!" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Protecting biodiversity in a changing world" content = "
+  We are looking for a postdoc to apply for a Marie-Curie fellowship about drone-ecology!" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).